abijeet-dhillon/github_data_pipeline/docs/individual_setup.md

 # Individual Component Setup & Usage Guide

 This document explains how to prepare the environment, configure credentials, execute the retrieval or indexing phases independently, and run the associated tests.
-The flow mirrors the expectations outlined in the COSC 448 syllabus and the weekly progress targets.

 ## 1. Prerequisites